robyfirnandoyusuf/SheleftmeCipher/README.md

 ## Project Structure

-- `SheleftmeCipher.py`: Contains the `Steganography` class with methods for encoding, decoding, embedding, and extracting messages.
+- `SheleftmeCipher.py`: Contains the `Sheleftme` class with methods for encoding, decoding, embedding, and extracting messages.
-- `app.py`: Contains the `SteganographyApp` class and runs the Streamlit application.
+- `app.py`: Contains the `SheleftmeApp` class and runs the Streamlit application.

 ## Installation